divs1210/future-spectrum/README.md

 ## License

-Copyright © 2016 Allen Rohner
+Copyright © 2016 Allen Rohner, Divyansh Prakash

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.